kalyanimantha15/AngularJSExamples/README.md

 Factory Vs Services:
 ------------------------------------------------------
 The example in "Services and Factory methods" will cover the below concepts.
+  - tightly coupled vs Loosly coupled.
-Dependency Injection (IOC)
+  - Dependency Injection (IOC)
-Factory design pattern and Singleton Design pattern
+  - When to use Factory design pattern and Singleton Design pattern (factory vs services)